whereisyusuf/openai-apim-restrict-consumers/README.md

 ## Custom Policy

 The custom policy checks for a context variable named `maxtokens`.
-If it is greater than or equal to 100, it sets a mock response with a response code of 428.
+If it is greater than or equal to 100, it sets a response with a response code of 429.
 Otherwise, it does nothing.

 Here is the XML policy code: